First published: 12 Mar 2018

 Everyone loves Bali for its luscious paddy fields, happening beach clubs, and platter after platter of fresh seafood.

-But if you’re someone who likes adding thrill to your vacation — like navigating rapids or summiting mountains — here are 11 best adventurous activities to try on your next trip to Bali!
+But if you’re someone who likes adding thrill to your vacation — like snorkelling with manta rays or summiting mountains — here are 11 best adventurous activities to try on your next trip to Bali!

 1) Snorkel with rich marine life at Nusa Penida